 Australian sales and consignments carry that same level of customer service.

 I was able to work one sale as part of the Newgate team before my time there was up and it was a much different experience than the U.S. sales.
 Many consignments have hospitality tents with food and swag throughout the sales grounds and sales days are more like a big party than a horse sale.
-As to the customer service level, I’m not sure what other farms did, but Newgate also provided buyers with a picture of the yearling they purchased and an external harddrive full of other photos of the horse as well.
+As to the customer service level, I’m not sure what other farms did, but Newgate also provided buyers with a conformation picture of the yearling they purchased and and multiple other photos of the horse as well.
 Because syndications is so big in the country, many of the horses bought at the sale will then be offered again (though only parts of them – not the whole horse, usually) through syndicates and trainers.

 Moving to Gai Waterhouse Racing at the end of my Newgate experience showed me even more that I felt could be useful outside the country.